 A scene of destruction

 A police officer greeted James at the scene, stopping him from going any further towards the farm.
 Plumes of smoke rose from the cornfield and ammunition exploded from within the wreckage.
 The McCarroll son explained it was his family’s home and he needed to make sure everyone was safe.

 The Royal Ulster Constabulary officer told James to leave his bike, keep to the other side of the road and keep sheltered by the hedge that ran along the potato field.
 He found the rest of the McCarroll family shocked but unharmed.

 The first responding fire brigade arrived from nearby Ballymena.
 They used water from the farm’s well but this source was quickly exhausted.
 Neighbours ran with buckets of water attempting to put out the spread of fires.
 Before long, Air Force personnel arrived and the crash site was sealed.
 The American military fire brigade arrived from their station in Toome.
 They doused the remaining flames with water and foam.

 The Air Force recovery team found Erick den Hollander’s body in the field behind the house.
 He had been badly burned in the fatal incident.
 His wallet and identification was retrieved from his flying jacket.
 Den Hollander’s body was wrapped in his parachute and taken from the scene.

 The Air Force cleanup and recovery

-During the war, details of such accidents were held back from the press.
+During the Second World War, details of such accidents were held back from the press.
 It was vital to both keep public morale high and to prevent information falling into enemy hands.
-Details of the incident are now recorded with Ernie Cromie of Ulster Aviation Society.
+Details of the incident are now recorded with Ernie Cromie of the Ulster Aviation Society.

-Erick Hendrik den Hollander’s grave is in the War Graves Group, Plot 15 at Faughanvale St Canice’s Church of Ireland, Eglington, Co.
+Erick Hendrik den Hollander’s grave is in the War Graves Group, Plot 15 at St. Canice’s Church of Ireland, Faughanvale, Co.
 Londonderry.